-Regional Initiatives (RRIs) under the Convention on Wetlands are intended as operational means to provide effective support for an improved implementation of the objectives of the Convention and its Strategic Plan.
-The Operational Guidelines (OG) are an effort to ensure that the RRIs are indeed actively supporting Contracting Parties with a common interest in a particular area, region or ecosystem, to protect wetlands into the Ramsar Convention on Wetlands framework.
-They also support risk reduction, providing and visualizing possible actions to be implemented by regions and strengthening the objectives of the Convention in all aspects once these RRIs become operational.
+Regional Initiatives (RRIs) under the Convention on Wetlands are intended as operational means to provide effective support for an improved implementation of the objectives and decisions of the Convention, especially tasks mentioned in plans or program of the Convention, in line with its Strategic plan.

-Furthermore, the new Operational Guidelines are intended to make clear that neither the Contracting Parties nor the RRIs they are involved in can speak on the behalf of the Ramsar Convention on Wetlands; they can represent themselves only.
-This will help reduce risks for the Convention in every aspect of the operations of the RRIs.
+The Operational Guidelines (OG) are an effort to ensure that the RRIs are actively supporting Contracting Parties with a common interest in a particular area, region or ecosystem, to protect wetlands into the Ramsar Convention on Wetlands framework.

 The RRIs have various types of governance and coordination approaches, as well as operational and financial management practices.
-At this time, some of them don’t seem to be as strong as they could be.
+RRIs can be a regional centre or a network, or a mixtures of both, can be cooperation networks not having a legal status or be established organisations of their own with their own legal status, and can have different kinds of governance and coordination approaches.

-The Operational Guidelines aim at ensuring that the Contracting Parties at COP provide greater recognition and a stronger formal endorsement to those well performing RRIs, based on regular external assessments and audits.
-This type of recognition will facilitate their efforts in resource mobilization and obtaining more support from third parties, including donors willing to fund regional projects for improved implementation of strategic priorities of the Convention in the various regions.
+The Operational Guidelines aim at ensuring that the Contracting Parties at COP provide greater recognition and a stronger formal endorsement to those well performing RRIs.
+This type of recognition will facilitate their efforts in resource mobilization and obtaining more support from third parties, including donors willing to fund regional projects for improved implementation of the Convention in the various regions.
 Additionally, it is as important that the COP is made aware of challenges faced by some RRIs.

-The GO Operational Guidelines should be considered as a guide for the sustainability of IRRs and everything that allows them to ensure their long-term effectiveness.
+The Operational Guidelines should be considered as a guide for the sustainability of RRIs and allowing them to ensure their long-term effectiveness.

-Those proposing new regional initiatives will be encouraged to first assess lessons learned by existing RRIs to avoid duplication of efforts and mistakes.
-The template for new regional initiatives is attached as annex 1 to this Operational Guidelines.
+Those proposing new regional initiatives are to apply to the Standing Committee or the COP through the Secretariat to become an RRI.
+The application will include the information following template in Annex 2 of this resolution.

-Taking into consideration that there are two main distinctive types of coordination structures of RRIs, specific paragraphs that only apply to those RRIs with independent Secretariats are presented in Annex 2 of this guidelines.
+In order to help make the RRIs fully complying with all requirement be visible as a part of the Ramsar Convention, a certificate shall be given for the approved period by the Convention.
+The certificate will be provided by the Secretariat signed by the Secretary General.

 Chapter 1: The aim and scope of Ramsar Regional Initiatives (RRIs)

-Ramsar Regional Initiatives (RRIs) (have to be endorsed by the Conference of the Parties (COP), or intersessionally by the Standing Committee if they are new and are subject to review at each COP RRI [They ] are to support the operational implementation of the Convention and its Strategic Plan in the geographical area they are covering.
+Ramsar Regional Initiatives (RRIs) shall support the operational implementation of the Convention and be in line with its Strategic Plan in the geographical area they are covering.
 RRIs improve implementation of the Convention through international cooperation within the region on wetland-related issues of common concern, involving relevant stakeholders.

 RRIs could either be physically established centres that have a regional training or capacity building programme, regional cooperation networks with no physical centre, or a combination of both.